alexanderlaurenti356/FinanceDKX/README.md

 # FinanceDKX

 FinanceDKX is a Spring Boot project that serves a basic finance-themed website.
 It includes user signup and login pages, a dashboard, and a Python script for creating social media content.
+The application is intentionally simple and can be extended into a broader financial hub.

+### Features

+- User registration and login with hashed passwords
+- Dashboard and leaderboard sample pages
+- REST APIs for token statistics and account data
+- Python automation script (`createcontent.py`) for generating marketing posts

 ## Prerequisites